KorfLab/SNAP/README.md

 ## Your favorite genome... ##

 If you wish to train SNAP for a new genome, please contact me.
 Parameter estimation is not particularly difficult, but the procedure is not well documented and I have only included the minimum applications here.
 I've included the basic strategy at the end of this document.

 INSTALLATION INSTRUCTIONS
 =========================

-The software is routinely compiled and tested on Mac OS X. It should compile fine on any Linux/Unix type operating systems but new compilers sometimes complain, so please let me know if you have problems.
+The software is routinely compiled and tested on Mac and Linux on a variety of architectures.
+It should compile cleanly on any Linux/Unix type operating systems but new compilers sometimes complain, so please let me know if you have problems.

 ## Enviroment ##